 Parameters:

-: A function containing multiple state updatesReturns: The return value of fn
+fn: A function containing multiple state updatesReturns: The return value of fn

 Example:

 Creates a function that runs when specified dependencies change.
-Similar to useEffect
+Similar to useEffect but returns a function that can be used in other contexts.

 Type: